smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 Changed printer name from "Vector 3 3D printer" to "Vector 3" fixed centering bug in SplashScreen()
 Displaying printer state on LCD to "Vector 3: Idle", "Vector 3: Heating", "Vector 3: Printing", "Vector 3: Done"

+2017/07/14 Added:
+Added M42 function works on M42 A1 S1 syntax as per Bill and M42 P30 S1 as per reprap wikki.
+A V3 melzi specific version of Klimet's code